![]() |

 Mohamed Abdelfatah |

-Mohamed Abdelfatah is a PhD candidate who joined the CBTH Project in 2021.
+Mohamed Abdelfatah is an MS candidate who joined the CBTH Project in 2021.
 He completed his BS and MS in geology.
 He is working on basin analysis, subsurface structure and petroleum systems potential of the Red Sea basin.

 PhD graduate research assistant Back to Top |